-20 Trendy Hair Colors You’ll Be Seeing Everywhere This Fall
+20 Trendy Hair Colors That'll Have You Thrilled for Fall

 Take chocolate brown to cool new heights—cool-toned, that is.
 This ashy coffee brown mane by stylist Jamie Wilheim is the perfect fall color.